Alperensahinn/RENGINE/README.md

 - Vulkan 1.3-based render backend for modern graphics techniques
 - PBR (Physically-Based Rendering) shader model for highly realistic materials
 - Deferred Shading for managing multiple light sources
-- Entity-Component-System (ECS) based game framework for complex and large-scale game systems
+- A data-driven approach to complex and large-scale game systems by using an Entity-Component-System (ECS) based game framework.

 ### Roadmap:
 - Real-time global illumination